5 Best PUMA Basketball Shoes in 2024

 PUMA's grand re-entry was with a rightful nod to its great basketball past.
 The company produced a new and aptly modernised version of the Clyde Court Disrupt, which of course was a direct pick from Clyde Frazier's arsenal.

 Since then, PUMA has produced a handful of kicks, each with its own strength.
 However, not everyone has the time and the resources to figure out what pair is perfect for them and what is the best all things considered.
-So, we tested PUMA basketball shoes in actual games of hoops and in real-life tests in the lab to find which is the last shoe standing.
+So, we tested PUMA basketball shoes in actual hoops games and on the lab tests to find which is the last shoe standing.
 We selected our top choices and listed them here in this article.

 How we test basketball shoes